syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

  * RemovedItems: Gets collection of the underlying data objects where the selection has been removed.

  The `SelectionChanged` event used for the following use cases,

-  * To clear the selection of the selected item.
+  * Clear all the selected item.
-  * To remove the selected item.
+  * Remove the particular selected item.

 {% tabs %}
 {% highlight c# %}